 - Few loan sharks advertise, and are often heard of by word of mouth

 - Most loan sharks offer little or no paperwork

-WIMLU provide free training to front line support staff in recognising loan shark activity and signs that clients exhibit when they are a victim.
-The training is aimed at Council, Housing Association and advice organisation staff/volunteers.
+WIMLU provide free training to front line support workers to help them recognise loan shark activity, and the indications that clients may be victims – particularly if they are vulnerable.
+The training can be adapted for Council, Housing Association and advice organisation staff/volunteers.

-Sessions are normally between an hour and an hour and a half depending on questions and are free of charge.
-We can do shorter sessions depending on the time constraints for the organisation involved.
-Sessions are aimed at any front line staff who will have contact with potential victims (who tend to be the most vulnerable in society).
-We are flexible in the way in which we can deliver the training in that a number of sessions over one or any number of days/weeks can be accommodated.
+Sessions normally last between an hour and an hour and a half and are free of charge.
+We can do shorter sessions if time is limited.
+We are flexible in the way in which we can deliver the training - for example we can offer a series of sessions over several days.

-By the end of the training we aim for attendees:
+By the end of the training attendees will:

-To be able to seek expert help and advice.
+- be able to seek expert help and advice.·